nigelhorne/pds/README.md

     disc_cache: where long-term information is stored, such as copies of output to see if HTTP 304 can be returned
     contact: your name and e-mail address

+# Adding a photograph

+To upload, store picture in img/A?/S? (e.g. img/A4/S2/tulip.jpg)
+Run "bin/mkthumbs img/A4/S2 thumbs/A4/S2"
+Edit the following files in the databases directory:
+* albumbs.csv
+* sections.csv
+* photographs.csv

 # Acknowledgements

 So many Perl CPAN modules that if I list them all I'll miss one.